In our last article, we discussed how the human body stopped synthesizing certain vitamins when their day-to-day diet made it unnecessary.

 Vitamin A Benefits, Foods, and Deficiencies

 Vitamin A assists:

-- Kidneys, and other organs to work properly.
+- Normal vision, The immune system, Reproduction, Heart, Lungs, Kidneys, and other organs to work properly.

 Vitamin A is found in meat and dairy as well as fruits and vegetables.
 Lack of vitamin A can cause eye problems like night blindness and skin rashes.
 According to The National Health and Nutrition Examination Survey, 43% of Americans have a vitamin A deficiency.